crowding/analysis/what_are_you_doing.md

 Still having the problem where options("error") resets itself when I load my code.
 Annoying.

-Let's think about setting up flymake or plyparse for R. Later.
+Let's think about setting up flymake or flyparse for R. Later.

 I'm working on the "averaging over multiple sessions" problem.
 And being a perfectionist.
 How it will work is, when I average over